 In terms of takedown effectiveness, different moves tend to work differently in BJJ.
 Moves that are the highest percentage in their respective grappling arts, may not fare so well in Jiu-Jitsu.
 This is mostly due to the different ruleset and the aim of the matches.
 Regardless, you need to have a system that incorporates takedowns from different arts.
 Moreover, all these takedowns need to tie together easily and logically and also be highly effective in BJJ settings.
 Since there are quite a few that fit this description, we’re going to introduce another variable.
 We’re going to choose moves that work at all levels, and that take as little time as possible to master.
 Now that we know exactly what we’re looking for, let’s take a look at each element of our BJJ takedown combo.

 Judo: O Soto Gari

-The O Soto Gari is one of the most basic Judo throws. it is actually a part of the Ashi Waza portion of Judo, or foot sweeps.
+The O Soto Gari is one of the most basic Judo throws. it is actually a part of the Ashi Waza portion of Judo or foot sweeps.
 There’s a reason why this move, along with the rest of the foot sweeps is taught first.
-Foot sweeps are a great way to introduce someone to movement on the feet, how to use grips and take balance away.
+Foot sweeps are a great way to introduce someone to movement on the feet, how to use grips, and take balance away.
 All these are crucial steps to developing a BJJ takedown game.
-Which is exactly why we base our BJJ takedown system in sweeps and trips, along with a surprise BJJ addition at the end.
+This is exactly why we base our BJJ takedown system in sweeps and trips, along with a surprise BJJ addition at the end.

 Wrestling: Inside Trip

 The inside trip is a great wrestling technique that is also not very difficult to learn.
-Despite some considering it an advanced move, I find it much more easy to master than double or single leg takedowns, for example, especially for beginners.
+Despite some considering it an advanced move, I find it much easier to master than double or single leg takedowns, for example, especially for beginners.